15 (More) Independent Activities for One-Year-Olds

 What activities do you use for your little ones when you need them to play by themselves?

 Want more great content like this?
-Subscribe to free email updates and follow me on Facebook and Pinterest so you don’t miss a thing!
+Follow me on Facebook and Pinterest so you don't miss a thing!